m50d/m50d.github.com/_posts/2014-03-02-why-do-decent-people-accept-bitcoins.md

 [1] More or less - cash has serial numbers.
 Bitcoin goes one better - you can see the whole transaction history of any given "coin".
 But the "addresses" used in any given transaction are just random strings of numbers - it's not easy to connect them to a legal identity you can file a lawsuit against - and the "community" that sells products for bitcoins seems to have no qualms about accepting stolen bitcoins in payment.

 [2] Yes, sellers pay fees to accept credit card payments.
-But (TODO: LINK TO THAT AUSTRALIA STORY) when those fees go down, they don't pass the savings on to customers.
-So TODO: FINISH THIS REASONING
+But they usually build them into their prices - and as happened in Australia, when those fees go down, they don't pass the savings on to customers.
+So

 [3] Some advocates say that using a smartphone with bitcoin eliminates the inconvenience of having to withdraw cash.
 This is true, but only if your phone has access to your entire bitcoin wallet - practically equivalent to carrying around your life's savings in cash[4].
 Otherwise, you still have the hassle of remembering to load up your phone wallet with enough bitcoin before you go shopping.